fpassow/world_data/owid_covid/queries_and_results.md

-# Explore Covid Data with Only SQL
+# Explore Covid Data with SQL

 ## Data and Setup